 4. Narra (Pterocarpus indicus)

-Narra, declared the national tree of the Philippines in 1934, is also known as Amboyna rosewood, Malay padauk, and Andaman redwood.
-The tree flowers from February to May and its bright yellow blooms are magnets for pollinators.
-Human residents look forward to the blooms too, as they are a source of tasty honey.
+Narra declared the national tree of the Philippines in 1934, is also known as Amboyna rosewood, Malay padauk, and Andaman redwood.
+The tree flowers from February to May, and its bright yellow blooms are magnets for pollinators.
+Human residents also look forward to the colors, as they are a source of tasty honey.

 The hardwood of the trunk is used in both construction and art.
 This aromatic wood is also utilized in shampoo and tea.